DashikiBulbasaur/chartodo/README.md

         repeating-notdoneall | rp-nda
             reverse all finished repeating tasks back to todo
             example: chartodo rp-nda
+        repeating-cleartodo | rp-ct
+            delete all of the repeating todo tasks
+            example: chartodo rp-ct
+        repeating-cleardone | rp-cd
+            delete all of the finished repeating tasks
+            example: chartodo rp-cd
         repeating-clearboth | rp-cb
             clear the repeating todo and done lists
             example: chartodo rp-cb
+        repeating-start | rp-s
+            show the starting datetime of one or more repeating tasks
+            example: chartodo rp-s 1
+            example: chartodo rp-s 1 2 3 4 5
 ```

 ### Tips on usage